bmateusz/zio-memcached/docs/about/contributing.md

 yarn start
 ```

-This will start a `yarn` process and open your browser at [http://localhost:3000/zio-redis](http://localhost:3000/zio-redis), serving you a local copy of the ZIO Redis microsite.
+This will start a `yarn` process and open your browser at [http://localhost:3000/zio-memcached](http://localhost:3000/zio-memcached), serving you a local copy of the ZIO Memcached microsite.

 ### Find an Issue

-You may have your own idea about what contributions to make to ZIO Redis, which is great!
-If you want to make sure the ZIO Redis contributors are open to your idea, you can [open an issue](https://github.com/zio/zio-redis/issues/new) first on the ZIO Redis project site.
+You may have your own idea about what contributions to make to ZIO Memcached, which is great!
+If you want to make sure the ZIO Memcached contributors are open to your idea, you can [open an issue](https://github.com/zio/zio-memcached/issues/new) first on the ZIO Memcached project site.

-Otherwise, if you have no ideas about what to contribute, you can find a large supply of feature requests and bugs on the project's [issue tracker](https://github.com/zio/zio-redis/issues).
+Otherwise, if you have no ideas about what to contribute, you can find a large supply of feature requests and bugs on the project's [issue tracker](https://github.com/zio/zio-memcached/issues).

 Issues are tagged with various labels, such as `good first issue`, which help you find issues that are a fit for you.

 If some issue is confusing or you think you might need help, then just post a comment on the issue asking for help.
-Typically, the author of the issue will provide as much help as you need, and if the issue is critical, leading ZIO Redis contributors will probably step in to mentor you and give you a hand, making sure you understand the issue thoroughly.
+Typically, the author of the issue will provide as much help as you need, and if the issue is critical, leading ZIO Memcached contributors will probably step in to mentor you and give you a hand, making sure you understand the issue thoroughly.

 Once you've decided on an issue and understand what is necessary to complete the issue, then it's a good idea to post a comment on the issue saying that you intend to work on it.
 Otherwise, someone else might work on it too!

 ### Fix an Issue

 Once you have an issue, the next step is to fix the bug or implement the feature.
-Since ZIO Redis is an open source project, there are no deadlines.
+Since ZIO Memcached is an open source project, there are no deadlines.
 Take your time!

 The only thing you have to worry about is if you take too long, especially for a critical issue, eventually someone else will come along and work on the issue.

 If you shoot for 2-3 weeks for most issues, this should give you plenty of time without having to worry about having your issue stolen.

-If you get stuck, please consider [opening a pull request](https://github.com/zio/zio-redis/compare) for your incomplete work, and asking for help (just prefix the pull request by _WIP_).
+If you get stuck, please consider [opening a pull request](https://github.com/zio/zio-memcached/compare) for your incomplete work, and asking for help (just prefix the pull request by _WIP_).
 In addition, you can comment on the original issue, pointing people to your own fork.
 Both of these are great ways to get outside help from people more familiar with the project.

 ### Prepare Your Code